na-na-hi/renget/archive/99iee.md

 ### The Order of Iridescent Guardians

 ==The main cast of the game.
 The Guardians are your key to averting this crisis and bring peace to Aurorai once more.
-Assembled from different walks of life by King Covigo, they're an elite force destined to band together and save Aurorai.==
+Assembled from different walks of life by King Yagoo, they're an elite force destined to band together and save Aurorai.==

 ->Characters are ordered and grouped according to order of appearance.<-
 ***